crayxt/translate/README.md

 - `fuzzy`: review-required translations (for example PO `fuzzy` or TS `unfinished`)
 - `translated`: translated and not fuzzy
 - `skipped`: non-localizable entries (for example typed/binary `.resx` resources)

+## Prompt and Request Architecture

+The current request flow is split into three layers:

+- system instruction: hard invariants such as placeholder/tag preservation, glossary obedience, and task role
+- task payload: structured batch data (messages, vocabulary, rules, target language, and task-specific fields)
+- response schema: structured parsing of model output back into Python objects

+For Gemini, the toolkit sends structured request contents and uses schema-backed structured responses.
+The older plain-text prompt rendering is still present as a compatibility path for providers that do not support structured request contents.

+Language rules and vocabulary stay outside the system prompt:

+- system prompt handles non-negotiable behavior
+- `rules.md` handles language- or project-specific style policy
+- `vocab.txt` or glossary `.po` handles approved terminology

 # Notes